schollz/makebreakbeat/README.md

 - snare db:  volume of added snare in dB (-96-0 dB))

 all the resulting audio files are automatically put into the `~/dust/audio/makebreakbeat` folder.

+## make breakbeats *by splicing*

+the *bysplicing* script assumes that the input file is a loop and repeats the loop and then copies random regions, adds effects to that copy, and then pastes the effected copy to a random position along the loop. in contrast to *bybuilding*, the *bysplicing* script essentially makes the audio file in-place.

+the *bysplicing* script also has some improvements to effects.
+I added a non-realtime SuperCollider server to it which can add more complicated effects like filter ramps, tape emulator effects etc.

+this script also has the side effect of being able to run on any file, even if it doesn't have onset detection! it simply assumes a specific tempo based on the size of the loop and then repeats it until the requested number of beats is reached.

 ## notes